mcinglis/c-style/readme.md

 #### Use `+= 1` and `-= 1` over `++` and `--`

 Actually, don't use either form if you can help it.
 Changing state should always be avoided (within reason).
 But, when you have to, `+=` and `-=` are obvious, simpler and less cryptic than `++` and `--`, and useful in other contexts.
 Python does without `++` and `--` operators, and Douglas Crockford excluded them from the good parts of JavaScript, because we don't need them.
-Sticking to this rule also encourages you to avoid changing state within an expression (below).
+Sticking to this rule also encourages you to avoid changing state within an expression.